 At Cornell, I also serve as a Graduate Resident Fellow in Alice Cook House, mentoring undergraduates and supporting its living-learning programs.

-Before Cornell, I earned a Master of Public Policy (MPP) at Georgia State University's Andrew Young School of Policy Studies as a Fulbright student and studied high-tech entrepreneurship as a Georgia Innovative Economic Development Intern at Georgia Tech's Enterprise Innovation Institute.
+Before Cornell, I earned a Master of Public Policy (MPP) at Georgia State University's Andrew Young School of Policy Studies and studied high-tech entrepreneurship as a Georgia Innovative Economic Development Intern at Georgia Tech's Enterprise Innovation Institute.